department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 ### Are there any other reasons I can't use the BDD program?

 Yes.
-Even if you're on active duty awaiting discharge, and you file your claim in time, you can't use the BDD program if your claim requires special handling because you:
+Even if you're on full-time active duty, with more than 90 days left of service, you can't use the BDD program if your claim requires special handling.

+**You can't use the BDD program if you:*

 - Need case management for a serious injury or illness, **or**
 - Have suffered the loss of a body part, **or**
 - Are terminally ill, **or**